Atanas Hranov

 Atanas Hranov (Атанас Хранов) is a Bulgarian painter and sculptor.

 Life and career

 Atanas Hranov was born in Plovdiv on October 11, 1961.
-He studied at the National Arts School in Kotel (1980) and graduated from Prof. Anton Donchev's Woodcarving class at the National Academy of Arts in Sofia in 1987.
+He studied at the National Arts School in Kotel (1980) and graduated from Prof. Anton Donchev's Woodcarving class at the National Academy of Art in Sofia in 1987.

 Hranov's works range from sculpture to painting, often representing an organic fusion of genres.
 His preferred materials include wood, handmade paper, canvas, bronze, silver, and polymer coated metal structures.
 Hranov has held more than 60 solo exhibitions and taken part in numerous group initiatives and curatorial projects.

 He is involved in joint projects with poets Vesselin Sariev and Alexander Sekulov.

 Hranov lives and works in Plovdiv.

 Works of his are held at the National Art Gallery in Sofia, many other museums across Bulgaria, and private collections in Bulgaria and elsewhere.

 Atanas Hranov is an avid seafarer.